gregoryjscott/Simpler/README.md

 ###"What is it?"

 For the most part, Simpler is just a philosophy on .NET class design.
 All classes that contain functionality are defined as Tasks, named as verbs.
-A Task has optional input and/or outputs (POCOs), along with a single Execute() method - and that's it.
+A Task has optional input and/or output, a single Execute() method, and possibly some sub-taskss - that's it.

     class Ask : Task
     {